 Set environment variables on the client system

-There’s a special option in the group permissions section where client-side scripts can be specified, to specify environment variables as well.
+There's a special option in the group permissions section where client-side scripts can be specified, to specify environment variables as well.
 These are set before the client-side script executes.
-These environmental variables may be defined on the server, and will be pushed to the client, and made available to the script.
+These environmental variables may be defined on the server, pushed to the client, and made available to the script.
 Using this in the command line to load scripts you could for example set a different environment variable for each user, which can then be used in the script to do something specifically for that user, like open their home folder on a server.
 This option can set environment variables per user or group specifically via the command line tools.